Kalopers/Tampering-with-system-calls/README.md

 1. Disables write protection on the kernel page tables.
 2. Modifies the specified syscall in the syscall table to point to a custom function (`hello`).
 3. Enables write protection again to safeguard kernel integrity.

-## Code Explanation

-The main components of the code include:

-- `hello`: A custom function that logs information about the parameters of the modified syscall.

-- `modify_syscall`: A function that replaces the specified syscall with the custom function.

-- `restore_syscall`: A function that restores the original syscall function.

-- `mymodule_init`: The module initialization function that disables write protection and modifies the syscall.

-- `mymodule_exit`: The module exit function that restores the original syscall and enables write protection.

 ## Usage